 For rapid prototyping and manufacture, Radel® plastic resin is a tough, stable performer.

-Radel® is frequently used in medical devices, often in surgical and medical device handle applications.
+Radel® manifolds are frequently used in medical devices, often in surgical and medical device handle applications.
 Its most favorable property is long-term resistance to steam sterilization without stress cracking.

 - Continuous service temperature to 425°F

 - Can withstand repeated hot water application, steam application, and repeated autoclave processing

 - Natural color is amber; black and white readily available in sheet stock